neuroflip/ITAcademy-Sprint2.1-Javascript/README.md

  - each exercise has a directory that includes the solution
  - inside each directory there is:
-  - one *.js that implements the exercise
+  - one *.js that implements a module exporting the functions from the exercise
-  - one *.test.js that tests the implementation
+  - one *.test.js that imports all the implemented functions in the module and tests them
  - /etc directory includes the screenshot for the README file